 On line 4b for the taxable amount, enter zero if the full amount was a qualified charitable distribution.
 If more than the QCD, enter the amount not associated with the QCD.
 Enter "QCD" next to this line.
 See the Form 1040 instructions for additional information.

 You must also file Form 8606, Nondeductible IRAs, if:

-How can I determine my estimated RMD for the year?
+How Can I Determine My Estimated RMD for the Year?

-Keeping Your Giving in the Family
+Keep Your Giving in the Family

-- Making cash gifts to family members.
-In 2017, you may give up to $14,000 to an individual (double that if you file jointly) with no tax consequences.
+Gift amounts are updated yearly, so be sure to check the IRS page.
 If you plan on taking a distribution from your IRA to make such a gift, the distributions are still subject to the same taxation rules associated with the IRA.
-Above that amount, you must file Form 709, the Gift Tax Return.
+If the amount you gifted is above the annual gift tax exclusion, you must file Form 709, the Gift Tax Return.

 Start Your Giving Now